JhoanGZ/Horus_Game/README.md

 ## Demo

-You can download the game and if support the project.
-Donate if you like!
+Link to download the demos
 https://chumsteam.itch.io/horus-dungaen
+If you like support the project with your like!
+Also Donations are welcome 😊